Accredited HVAC Schools in Tennessee

 Understanding your state's licensing rules before choosing a program helps you pick a curriculum that meets the requirements.

-Mississippi requires HVAC contractor licensing for projects above $50,000.
-Smaller projects may be regulated by local jurisdictions.
+Tennessee requires HVAC contractor licensing for projects valued over $25,000.
+Smaller projects may be regulated locally.

 Here's a realistic timeline from starting HVAC school to earning the median salary in the Jackson market.